 This 2005 report by Good Jobs First and the California Partnership for Working Families runs through the basics of CBAs and profiles a number of communities that have already established one, or are currently trying to.

-- Words That Work: Communications Messaging for Community Benefits Agreements
+- Words That Work: Communications Messaging for Community Benefits Agreements (PDF)

 This 2007 publication by the Partnership for Working Families and SPIN Project is a communications toolkit designed to help Community Benefits advocates learn from others’ experiences and integrate successful communications strategies in their own campaigns.